Anthropomorphism

+Anthropomorphism is the ascribing of human personality, appearance, conduct, cognition, or other attributes to non-human entities, often including non-human animals.
+In fiction and folklore, it is specifically the endowing of non-human characters with human-like behaviors, speech, facial expressions, etc.; common examples include intelligent talking animals, talking trees, anthropomorphized food, and sentient toys.

-Anthropomorphism (from the Greek words "ánthrōpos" (ἄνθρωπος), meaning "human," and "morphē" (μορφή), meaning "form" or "shape") is the attribution of human form, character, or attributes to non-human entities.
-It is considered to be an innate tendency of human psychology.
-Personification is the related attribution of human form and characteristics to abstract concepts such as nations, emotions, and natural forces, such as seasons and weather.
+As a general human tendency, anthropomorphism is considered innate to human psychology.
+Personification, which usually refers to a literary device, is the related attribution of human form and characteristics to non-animal organisms, inanimate objects, or abstract concepts such as nations, emotions, and natural forces like weather or the seasons.
 Both have ancient roots as storytelling and artistic devices, and most cultures have traditional fables with anthropomorphized animals as characters.
 People have also routinely attributed human emotions and behavioral traits to wild as well as domesticated animals.

 Etymology

 Anthropomorphism and anthropomorphization derive from the verb form anthropomorphize, (Note: Possibly via French anthropomorphisme.) itself derived from the Greek ánthrōpos (ἄνθρωπος, lit. "human") and morphē (μορφή, "form").
 It is first attested in 1753, originally in reference to the heresy of applying a human form to the Christian God.
 (Note: Anthropomorphism, among divines, the error of those who ascribe a human figure to the deity.)